 When a woman becomes pregnant, her body goes through major hormonal changes.
 She is also caring for another life inside her, so it’s important for her to eat well and stay healthy.
 This will also help prevent complications during the pregnancy.
 It’s important to avoid anything that could harm the baby, such as junk food and alcohol.

-A nutritious diet during pregnancy includes a variety of foods and nutrients from all food groups.
+A nutritious diet during pregnancy includes a Nutrition for Women and nutrients from all food groups.
 It should be low in saturated and trans fats, added sugars and sodium.
 It should include whole grains, fruits, vegetables, protein-rich foods like lean meats and nuts, milk and dairy products with reduced fat, and oils containing monounsaturated and polyunsaturated fats.
-It should also contain calcium and iron.

 Some women may need to take extra iron and folic acid during pregnancy.
 This is particularly true if the woman has certain health conditions or has had previous pregnancies or miscarriages.
 These nutrients can be obtained from a wide range of sources, including foods like fish, whole grains, beans, tofu, eggs and vegetables.
 Women should not follow a fad diet during this time, as it can result in nutrient deficiencies or even malnutrition.
 In addition, women should always consult with their health care provider to determine the amount of dietary intake they need.

 As women approach menopause (when a woman stops having periods) and enter this new stage of life, their nutritional needs change.
 Women should talk to their health care provider about their symptoms and how they can best support a healthy diet during this time.

 Many women experience some or all the symptoms of menopause.
 Often, these include hot flashes and vaginal dryness.
 In some cases, these symptoms may be so severe that they interfere with a woman’s quality of life.
 The good news is that menopause does not necessarily lead to other health problems, such as heart disease or osteoporosis.